hellowise/cocus-playwright/README.md

 npx playwright test --grep @login
 ```

-Check https://playwright.dev/docs/test-annotations for more tagging options available for execution.
+Check [the official documentation](https://playwright.dev/docs/test-annotations) for more tagging options available for execution.

 Reports will be generated automatically after executions.
 - To see reports, run the following command: